martencassel/binaryrepo/README.md

 I may also implement support for other package types such as Go modules and Helm packages.

 # binary-repo

-Please add a small section about the problem and how this project solves

 ### Getting started